 “The London Pavilion Company, which was known in Australia as Hiscocks’ London Pavilion Co., opened in Melbourne in August 1889, and followed this by a season at the Opera House in Sydney in early October.
 In addition to Fuller, who was billed as “the celebrated tenor from St. James’ Hall, the company also included “imports” J. Whitworth, Jolly John Nash (“Old England’s Greatest Comique”) and “Grotesque Ethiopian Character Delineators” Morton and Sadler; along with several well-known Australian performers, including Harry Clay, W. Horace Bent, George Turner, Beaumont Read (SMH: 5 Oct.
 1889, 2).
 One of the more popular features of the entertainment was a double quartet which comprised Fuller, Harry Clay, Beaumont Reade, George Turner, J.V.
 Doran, W.H.
 Harrison, J. Whitworth and a Mr Smith.
 Two of the songs they are known to have performed were “The Cruiskeen Lawn,” and “A Soldier’s Love” (SMH: 4 Nov.
 1889, 4).
 Fuller also appeared in the pantomime The Barber’s Daughter; or, the Great Kan-Kan Dance (adapted and localised by John W. Morton from Rossini’ The Barber of Seville).”

-The tour then played in Brisbane, Adelaide and Broken Hill, however history has branded the tour a failure because of mismanagement which left its mark on John Fuller Snr after he was left out of pocket 50 pounds, a debt that Hiscock promised to repay but never did.
+The tour then played in Brisbane, Adelaide and Broken Hill to very good reviews, however history has branded the tour a failure because of mismanagement which left its mark on John Fuller Snr after he was left out of pocket 50 pounds, a debt that Hiscock promised to repay but never did.

 Quiz Newspaper, Adelaide, 8 January 1890